seahorn/crab/README.md

 [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation)
 techniques.

-At its core, Crab is a bunch of abstract domains and fixpoint iterators.
-Crab is built on the top of [Ikos](http://ti.arc.nasa.gov/opensource/ikos/) (Inference Kernel for Open Static Analyzers) developed by NASA Ames Research Center.
-Crab provides a minimal Control Flow Graph (CFG) language that interfaces with the abstract domains and iterators for the purpose of generating invariants.
-The output of Crab is a map from CFG basic blocks to invariants.
-In its simplest form, the CFG consists only of:
+At its core, Crab consists of a bunch of abstract domains and fixpoint iterators built on the top of [Ikos](http://ti.arc.nasa.gov/opensource/ikos/) (Inference Kernel for Open Static Analyzers) developed by NASA Ames Research Center.

-- assume,
-- havoc,
-- arithmetic operations, and
-- goto instructions

-but it also supports other instructions such as

-- pointer arithmetic
-- array reads and writes
-- function calls and returns

 Crab has been designed to have two kind of users: